 Three women, three peaks, one world record

-They ended up completing the challenge in 67.5 hours, beating the previous women's team record by almost 20 hours.
-On top of that, they raised over £9,000 for Mountain Rescue and The Trussel Trust to help people affected by the pandemic.
+They ended up completing the challenge in 67.5 hours, beating the previous women’s team record by almost 20 hours.
+On top of that, they raised more than £9,000 for Mountain Rescue and The Trussel Trust to help people affected by the pandemic.

 Cycling is the perfect speed.
 You can cover distances you couldn’t do walking, but it’s slow enough to take everything in